paulsump/cube_painter/README.md

 ## Implementation
   - A standalone Flutter app working on Android and iOS using Provider.
   - StatelessWidgets wherever possible.
+  - There's a documentation comment at the top of every class.

 ### Main classes